 Both studies concluded that the catabolic state was not reversed following BCAA infusion and that the reduction of muscle protein turnover would have a “detrimental effect on muscle strength.”

 One more thought worth mentioning: One of the reasons many BCAA consumers have traditionally consumed it first thing in the morning in the post-absorptive state is that BCAAs reduce serotonin levels.
 Low serotonin levels have been linked to depression and irregular appetite, sleep and mood.
-Anecdotes of BCAA users suggest taking it in the morning helps counteract those effects because after you work out, you eat a carb-heavy meal that can help the body return to normal hormonal levels.
-Hence the double-edged sword of not taking the BCAA’s too late, but also not taking them on an empty stomach.
+Many BCAA users suggest taking the supp in the morning to counteract those effects because after you work out, you eat a carb-heavy meal, which will help the body return to normal hormonal levels throughout the day.
+Taking BCAA’s too late, on the other hand, would disrupt sleep/eating cycles and potentially compound the low-serotonin effects.

 Ultimately, climbers should learn to do their research before purchasing and using BCAAs.
-You could be encouraging your body to breakdown more muscle simply by taking this supp at the wrong time.
+You could be encouraging your body to breakdown more muscle simply by taking this supp at the wrong time and on an empty stomach.
+Your best bet is to consume BCAAs with a complete protein source in the morning and before working out.